mzohaibnasir/GenAI/README.md

 3. GRU:updated LSTM verision; no cell state; everythong is done by hidden state itself; 2 gates:
    _, reset
    _.update gate

+## ISSUE: with this seq to seq mappigng is whatever output we are getting is depended on input.

+if input is of 5 length , output would be 5 too. so fixed length input and output

+## to cope with this of fixed dimensionality: encoder decoder(paper: sequence to sequence with nn )

+Encoder(RNN, LSTM, GRU) -> context vector(latent) -> decoder(RNN, LSTM, GRU)

+encoder decoder architecture was able to deal with fixed dimensonality issue but still wasn't able to sustain the context for longer sentences.

+## to cope with that comes attention inside context:

 ## after 2019